Vehicle-to-grid backup coverage introduction

-Vehicle-to-grid (V2G) backup uses bidirectional EV charging to export energy from parked electric vehicles to support a building during a grid outage.
-This calculator estimates how many hours your participating EV fleet can cover a critical building load, while respecting a mobility reserve (minimum state of charge you want to keep in the batteries) and a per-vehicle discharge power limit.
+Vehicle-to-grid (V2G) backup uses bidirectional EV charging to export energy from parked electric vehicles and keep a building running when the grid is down.
+This calculator estimates how many hours a participating EV fleet can support a critical building load while honoring a mobility reserve (the minimum state of charge you want to keep in the batteries) and a per-vehicle discharge power limit.

 - Enter the number of EVs that will be plugged in and authorized to discharge during the outage.